Asthma

 Diagnosis usually includes hormone blood tests and a pelvic ultrasound.
 Fortunately, PCOS is manageable with proper treatment.
 Lifestyle changes like modest weight loss (5 to 10% of body weight or around 5 to 7 kg) can bring significant relief from symptoms.

-Dr. Ayyagari advises women with these symptoms to seek expert evaluation and treatment at Apollo Speciality Hospitals for personalised care and long-term management.
+Dr Ayyagari advises women with these symptoms to seek expert evaluation and treatment at Apollo Speciality Hospitals for personalised care and long-term management.

-Dr. Wahida Suresh explains PCOS, its symptoms, and how lifestyle changes can help manage it effectively
+Dr Wahida Suresh explains PCOS, its symptoms, and how lifestyle changes can help manage it effectively.

 Dr. Wahida Suresh, Obstetrician, Gynaecologist, and Fertility Consultant at Apollo Medical Centre, Kotturpuram, Chennai sheds light on Polycystic Ovarian Syndrome (PCOS).
 She explains that PCOS is a hormonal condition marked by irregular, absent, or no menstrual periods, and it can affect both overweight and lean women.
 She points out that menstrual irregularities are among the most common signs of PCOS, but the condition is both treatable and preventable.
 She cautions against self-diagnosis, noting that many women visit her clinic assuming they have PCOS without undergoing proper evaluation.